NTIA/vqm/README.md

 ### Batch Video Quality Metric (BVQM) Software
 BVQM is a Windows program for performing out-of-service / lab bench testing.
-BVQM can processing and analyses of multiple video scenes and multiple video systems at once.
+BVQM can perform processing and analyses of multiple video scenes and multiple video systems at once.
 BVQM reads video sequences from files, and reports results to the screen.
 BVQM includes a variety of calibration options, quality models, and graphical presentation of results.